South Indian movies are not just different due to their language and the fact that they come from the southern part of our country.

 3. Dance Moves:

-Now, sure the South Indian movies might have their obsession with certain areas, but one thing that I have to applaud them for is their flexibility and dance moves.
+If we set aside the South Indian movies obsession with certain areas, one thing that I applaud them for is their flexibility and dance moves.

-It is amazing to see a 40 or 50-year-old man, dancing with such agility and energy just like a 20-year-old.
+It is amazing to see a 40 or 50-year-old man, dancing with agility and energy akin to a 20-year-old.
 And the thing is, sure it might seem funny in the beginning, however, after some time, it truly doesn’t look that bad and you might even enjoy it.

 4. Patriarchal Roles:

-Another thing I have noticed that is featured extremely heavily in South Indian movies is the patriarchy of it all.
+Going by the order of a positive, negative and so on, a negative thing I have noticed featured heavily in South Indian movies is the patriarchy.

 And not saying that it doesn’t exist in any other film industry, Bollywood still has oodles of it, however, we are slowly trying to change the habit and give women a bigger role in certain movies.
 Away from just being a doll dressed up nicely.